 About 10 minutes later, the fish is done and the overboil is performed.
-A pint of kerosine is added to the fire.
+A pint of kerosene is added to the fire.
 As flames shoot skyward, the flash of heat causes an overboil, flushing the froth from the surface of the churning water.
+You can omit the overboil if you skim the froth off before removing the baskets.
 The flash and roar of the overboil announce that food is ready.
 When the fire subsides, the baskets are removed and drained.
 Coleslaw and bread are typically served with the meal.

 Preparing the Fish

 Although lake trout and whitefish are traditional choices, other trout or salmon may be used.
 You will need about three-fourths of a pound of fish chunks per person.
 Remove the large scales on salmon and trout.
 Slit the whole fish from vent to gills, and remove the internal organs, including the kidney (the dark material along the backbone).